Telecommunications engineering: Transmission medium

 Transmission medium over which the signal is transmitted.
 For example, the transmission medium for sounds is usually air, but solids and liquids may also act as transmission media for sound.
 Many transmission media are used as communications channel.
-One of the most common physical medias used in networking is copper wire.
+One of the most common physical media used in networking is copper wire.
 Copper wire is used to carry signals to long distances using relatively low amounts of power.
 Another example of a physical medium is optical fiber, which has emerged as the most commonly used transmission medium for long-distance communications.
 Optical fiber is a thin strand of glass that guides light along its length.

 The absence of a material medium in vacuum may also constitute a transmission medium for electromagnetic waves such as light and radio waves.

 Receiver

 Receiver (information sink) that receives and converts the signal back into required information.
 In radio communications, a radio receiver is an electronic device that receives radio waves and converts the information carried by them to a usable form.
 It is used with an antenna.
 The information produced by the receiver may be in the form of sound (an audio signal), images (a video signal) or digital data.